btbytes/simplestatapp/README.md

 The code for this application is at <https://github.com/btbytes/simplestatapp/>, and hosted on fly.io - <https://simplestatapp.fly.dev/>

+If you are curious about all the things that get added, built, and copied, you can inspect the `Dockerfile` or take a look at the actual docker build [with github actions](https://github.com/btbytes/simplestatapp/actions/runs/10336115562/job/28611490435).

 And without much ado, the table: